 In the Nursery, sessions start at 8.45am for the morning group and at 12.15pm for the afternoon group.
 You should bring your child straight into the classroom at these times so they can be registered straightaway.
 It is really important that Nursery children are brought to school on time.

-If your child arrives late on several occasions, you will be asked to attend a meeting with the school’s attendance officer, Mrs Chiocchi to explain the reasons for your child’s lateness.
+If your child arrives late on several occasions, you will be asked to attend a meeting with the class teacher/school’s attendance officer, Ms Hayes, to explain the reasons for your child’s lateness.
 The school will work with you in finding solutions if there are genuine difficulties.
 However, if lateness persists, you will be invited to a further meeting with the local authority’s educational welfare officer (EWO) and the persistent lateness may well lead to the issue of a fixed penalty notice.
-Please arrive at school every day.
+Please arrive at school on time every day.